DeepX-inc/machina/README.md

                              optim_pol=optim_pol, optim_vf=optim_vf, epoch=args.epoch_per_iter, batch_size=args.batch_size, max_grad_norm=args.max_grad_norm)
 ```

-You can see full of this code [here].
+You can see the full example code [here].

 ### 2 Combination of Off-policy and On-policy algorithms
 DeepRL algorithms can be roughly divided into 2 types.
 On-policy and Off-policy algorithms.
 On-policy algorithms use only current episodes for updating policy or some value functions.
 On the other hand, Off-policy algorithms use whole episodes for updating policy or some value functions.
-On-policy algorithms are stable but need many episodeos.
+On-policy algorithms are more stable but need many episodeos.
 Off-policy algorithms are sample efficient but unstable.
-Some algorithms like [Q-Prop](https://arxiv.org/abs/1611.02247) are combination of On-policy and Off-policy algorithms.
+Some algorithms like [Q-Prop](https://arxiv.org/abs/1611.02247) are a combination of On-policy and Off-policy algorithms.
-This is an example of the combination of [ppo](https://arxiv.org/abs/1707.06347) and [sac](https://arxiv.org/abs/1801.01290).
+This is an example of the combination using [ppo](https://arxiv.org/abs/1707.06347) and [sac](https://arxiv.org/abs/1801.01290).

 ```
 epis = sampler.sample(pol, max_steps=args.max_steps_per_iter)